 - 2.1 Creation of the certification boards - 2.1.1 Establishment of a Certification Board: Based on the recommendation of the FCMB and/or a request from the IAI Board of Directors and subject to the approval of the Director, a Certification Board may be established in any of the forensic disciplines.
-The Director shall approve the creation of
+The Director shall approve the creation of a new certification board based on need, viability, the potential level of participation and the availability of similar programs.

-- a new certification board based on need, viability, the potential level of participation and the availability of similar programs. - 2.1.2 Composition: A Certification Board is composed of no fewer than three(3) and no more than seven (7) members, including a chairperson and a secretary. - 2.1.3 Appointment: The director of the FCMB shall appoint members of the new certification board. - 2.1.4 General Powers.
+- 2.1.2 Composition: A Certification Board is composed of no fewer than three (3) and no more than seven (7) members, including a chairperson and a secretary.
+Additional members may be added to a certification board at the discretion of the Director. - 2.1.2.1 At the discretion of the Director, ad hoc members may be appointed to a certification board, in addition to the allotted seven members, if workloads justify the increase. - 2.1.2.1.1 Ad hoc members are temporary appointments. - 2.1.2.1.2 Ad hoc members must possess the same qualifications and meet the same requirements as full members of the board. - 2.1.3 Appointment: The director of the FCMB shall appoint members of the new certification board. - 2.1.4 General Powers.
 Each Certification Board may grant or deny certification and/or recertification. - 2.1.5 Certification Program Operations Manual.
 Each Certification Board shall operate in conformance with the provisions of the Certification Program Operations Manual approved by the FCMB.
 The FCMB shall be responsible for developing and administering a policy and documented procedures to receive, evaluate and make decisions or complaints, and for suspension or withdrawal of certification.